TM registration in european union

 Once you have an agent, the Registrar will correspond with that person.
 You may change trademark agents at any time.

-Register your trademark today!The first step of trademark registration is to do trademark search and ensure your trademark does not resemble or identical to existing registered trademark.
-It can be done through online or through trademark office.
+The first step of trademark registration is to do trademark search and ensure your trademark does not resemble or is not identical to existing registered trademarks.
+It can be done through online or through the trademark office.

 There are 45 classes in which any one can register their trademark according to their business activity.